-Greece was my first ever foreign destination as a traveller.
-Thinking of what can go wrong in the Mediterranean country, I packed clothes suitable for summer without jackets or warmer clothes!
+I didn’t think much about what to wear in Greece because I felt nothing could go wrong in the Mediterranean; I packed clothes suitable for summer without jackets & warmer clothes.
 Unfortunately, that is where we were wrong.
 The late evenings in Santorini were as cold as 15*C, and Meteora monasteries followed a strict dress code.
-This post is all about the mistakes we made, and you shouldn’t make when following dress codes in Greece.
+This post is about our mistakes and what you shouldn’t make when following dress codes in Greece.

-Here is your complete guide to what to wear, what not to wear and How not to look like a tourist in Greece?
+Here is your complete guide to what to/what not to wear and How not to look like a tourist in Greece?

 - How do Greeks dress up